Skip to Main Content

 History Is Revealed in the New Exhibition Telling the Story of the Babyn Yar Ravine Massacre

-The show will be on display at Koffler Gallery until the end of Holocaust Education Week on November 12, 2023
+Show will be on display at Koffler Gallery until the end of Holocaust Education Week

 Babyn Yar is a 160-hectare site in Kyiv, Ukraine where the first large-scale massacre of the Holocaust occurred in 1941.
 Eighty years later, the Babyn Yar Synagogue designed by Jewish, Basel-based architect Manuel Herz was conceived in an effort to reclaim and memorialize the site’s historical, political and spiritual contexts.